-My goals for this investigation were to infuse the modern interface with three primary alterations:
+My goal for this investigation was to infuse the modern interface with three primary alterations:

-Shadow — A sparing but consistent use of shadow can give a 2D space dimension, and even indicate what interface elements can be acted upon.
-An even cooler use-case is that shadow can respond to how much pressure a person applies to an interface object, and how the objects will act based on varied pressure.
+Shadow • A sparing and consistent use of shadow can give a a flat space added dimension, and even indicate what interface elements can be acted upon.
+An even cooler use-case is that shadows and objects can respond to how much pressure a person applies to an interface object.

-Translucency — It can be difficult to remember how complex these digital systems can become.
-A sensible use of transparency within an interface can allow a person to understand how various layers collaborate, and even be used to provide a spacial hierarchy alongside shadows.
+Translucency • A sensible use of transparency within an interface can allow a person to understand how various layers collaborate, and even be used to provide a spacial hierarchy alongside shadows.

-Visual Consistency — Too much visual consistency can quickly become a bad thing; every area of an interface could look the same and become confusing for a user.
-However, a similarity in layout and interaction can be incredibly useful for one to build confidence while using these interfaces and expect that objects will respond in a reliable, natural manner.
+Visual Consistency • Too much visual consistency can quickly become a bad thing; every area of an interface could look the same and become confusing.
+However, a similarity in layout and interaction can be incredibly useful for one to build confidence while using these interfaces & expect that objects will respond in a reliable, natural manner.

-Through a combination of these three concepts, as well as additional smart perks/changes to the current interface design, I hope to demonstrate how designers can begin to once again use more natural aspects of design within the digital landscape.
+Through a combination of these three concepts, as well as additional smart perks/changes to the current interface design, I hope to demonstrate how designers can begin to once again use more natural aspects of style and function within the digital landscape.